Skip to main content

 2. Call a function that takes the user's email address or phone number as input and creates a secure request data envelope.
 See Encrypting requests.
 The following example uses an email address:

-EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail(emailAddress).doNotGenerateTokensForOptedOut());
+EnvelopeV2 envelope = publisherUid2Helper.createEnvelopeForTokenGenerateRequest(TokenGenerateInput.fromEmail("user@example.com").doNotGenerateTokensForOptedOut());

 3. Using an HTTP client library of your choice, post this envelope to the POST token/generate endpoint, including headers and body: